 Rockets, rails and really good food

-The Union Pacific met the Central Pacific at Promontory Summit in 1869, tying America together by rail, and you’ve gotta wonder if one side didn’t stall a little to make sure they finished in lovely Box Elder.
+The Union Pacific met the Central Pacific at Promontory Summit in 1869, tying America together by rail.
+And you’ve gotta wonder, did one side stall just a little to make sure they finished in lovely Box Elder, Utah?

 Brigham City Map & DirectionsDirections

 Fruitway in Willard & Perry Utah Map & DirectionsDirections

 1 South Main St.

 Brigham City, UT 84302

 Natural Bridges National Monument: A Hidden Gem, Not a Second Fiddle

 If you were the little sibling in your family growing...